 Looking to take a fabulous day-trip to learn where your food comes from?
 Even take some home?
-Welcome to the 2nd Annual Schoharie County Family Farm Day (FFD).
+Welcome to the 3rd Annual Schoharie County Family Farm Day (FFD) which will be held on Saturday August 15, 2015.
 Catch the buzz about local food – and spirits – with real farm experiences.
 Visit for free as many participating farms amidst our scenic landscapes as your schedule permits between 10 a.m. and 4 p.m. – rain or shine!

 Local farm families look forward to welcoming you to their farms for hands-on awareness and education about agriculture.
 Sample bountiful farm-fresh products.
 Enjoy farm demonstrations, activities, tours, and more.
 Bring a cooler or insulated grocery bag to preserve your farm-fresh products purchased during the day.
 A limited supply of Family Farm Day insulated bags will be on hand.